CarInsurance.com Insights

 Paying in installments each month helps some people budget more effectively.
 Others who are comfortable with the annual payment in full reap the benefit of saving or repurposing the money they save on installment fees.

-Check with your insurance agent to determine their insurance installment fee if you make monthly installment payments.
+Check with your insurance agent to determine its fee if you make monthly installment payments.
 Don’t forget to ask about automatic payment discounts and other discounts you may qualify for.
 Use this information to decide what payment plan is best for you.

 If you are struggling to afford your insurance, check out our expert tips on how to get the cheapest car insurance without sacrificing coverage.